Ken Lim

-Ken Lim (born 1964) is a Singaporean concept & campaign manager, concerts & event promoter, established artiste manager, composer, music producer & publisher.
-He is the executive director of Hype Records.
+Ken Lim Chih Chiang (born 1964) is a composer, music producer, publisher, artist manager, concert promoter, campaign management, concept development and a sex offender.

 Early life and career

-Ken Lim runs one of Singapore's most established record companies, Hype Records, a set-up that does PR & Campaign concepts, Concert Promotions, Artiste & Music Promotions across the Asia Pacific region, Artiste Management, and TV & film productions.
+Ken Lim runs one of Singapore's most established record companies, Hype Records, a set-up that does PR & Campaign concepts, Concert Promotions, Artiste & Music Promotions across Asia Pacific region, Artiste Management and TV & film productions.

 With more than four decades of significant contribution with regards to the development of Singapore's pop culture, he excels not only in one but in many areas of the music and entertainment industry.

-Reputed to be a godfather to the local music and entertainment industry since the 1980s, Lim represented Singapore in numerous song festivals and competitions since he was 16.
-Amongst them are, Asia Song Contest, Seoul Song Festival, and World Popular Song Festival.
+Reputed to be a godfather to the local music and entertainment industry since the 1980s, Lim represented Singapore in numerous song festivals and competition since he was 16.
+Amongst them, Asia Song Contest, Seoul Song Festival, World Popular Song Festival.

-In 1978, while he was still 14, he was employed as an engineer and record producer at EMI Recording Studios while still attending school.

-In 1992, Lim set up Hype Records and had been its executive director.

-In May 2000, the Ministry of Information and the Arts of Singapore, invited local composers were invited to rearrange the national anthem, Majulah Singapura, in F major.
-After selecting the version submitted by Cultural Medallion winner Phoon Yew Tien, MITA then commissioned Lim to produce a recording by the Singapore Symphony Orchestra conducted by Lim Yau, which was carried out at the Victoria Concert Hall on 20 November 2000.
 Lim began his career behind the scenes until he agreed to be the chief judge of the Singapore Idol.
 He drew substantial attention and came under the spotlight with his remarks and deadpan expressions.

 Known to be brutally honest and direct with his comments, he is noted for being extremely particular on the delivery of his task.

 It is known that during the first Asian Idol competition in Jakarta, Indonesia, Ken being the last judge, predicted the unlikely victory of Hady Mirza while the other judges were praising other contestants to win.
 On another occasion, during the audition rounds of the third season of Singapore Idol, he accurately foretold that one of the contestants, Sylvia, would be amongst the top 10 out of the thousands of participants that auditioned.

-In 2010, Lim wrote and produced the official theme song, Everyone, of the 2010 Summer Youth Olympics held in Singapore from 14 to 26 August 2010.

-In 2013, Lim created a Singaporean reality-singing competition programme, The Final 1.
-He was also one of the three judges for the show.
-The programme went on for a second season in 2015 with Lim as a judge again.
+Ken has appeared in numerous magazine covers and press articles over the years and is a respected and well-known all-rounder icon.

-Since 2014, Lim is also very much involved in communications and branding for many corporations and public campaigns.
+Since 2010, Lim is also very much involved in communications and branding for many corporations and public campaigns.
 Projects were in the likes of Pioneer Generation, Skillfuture, Committee for Future Economy, Lee Kuan Yew Bilingual Fund, Passion Made Possible, etc.

+Grooming of local talents

+Discovered and developed numerous talents in the likes of Stella Chang, Rui En, Jeanette Aw, Taufik Batisah etc. & also responsible for exporting many local artistes Taiwan, Hong Kong, Japan, Malaysia, and China.